- The critical incident technique can be used as the basis of a questionnaire or interview

 For example, “We recently sent you information on the use of honey for preventing infection post-surgery.
 May I ask how you have used this information?”

-a) a particular patient?
+• for a particular patient?

-b) service planning?
+• for service planning?

-c) developing clinical guidelines?
+• for developing clinical guidelines?